primetheus/jenkins-github-app-library/README.md

 # Jenkins Shared Library: GitHub App
 This library allows Jenkins pipelines to authenticate as a GitHub App.

+## ⚠️ This library is no longer necessary since the release of the official plugin

 ## Getting Started
 This example creates a new `Credential` called `jenkins-auto-bot` and then authenticates the rest of the pipline using this credential.
 The plugins required for this sample are: